 (NOTE: This is not part of the bylaws of Cloyne Court.
-This language is included as reference for Council procedure.
+This language is included from BSC Board policy as reference for Council procedure.
 “Quorum” below refers to quorum of the BSC Board of Directors and does not reflect the quorum of a Cloyne Council, which is stipulated in the Cloyne bylaws in the section marked “Cloyne Council and Meeting Procedures.”
 The original language of “Parliamentary Procedure – BSC style” has been edited to clarify terms and concepts.
 Edits relevant to the use of Cloyne Court are in brackets ([ ]).)

 Parliamentary Procedure is a set of rules that governs the conduct of a meeting and the life-cycle of motions.
 Common procedures come from Robert’s Rules of Order.
 In 1990, [The BSC] Board [of Directors] began to use the “Pool Rules” of order – a simpler version of Robert’s Rules – in the manner described below.
 The intention behind using a simple parliamentary procedure is that anyone can understand our process by looking at a few pages (compare this to the full Robert’s Rules: 700 pages; and the Robert’s Rules in Brief: 176 pages).
 Complicated procedures have the capability to disenfranchise those unfamiliar with the process (which the [BSC B]oard [of Directors] especially needs to be aware of given our vast membership and democratic values).
 [Complicated procedures] give undue power to those who are familiar with process.